mckinsey/vizro/vizro-core/docs/pages/tutorials/explore-components.md

 You can combine and arrange various types of `components` on a dashboard page.
 The `components` currently available are [`Card`][vizro.models.Card], [`Graph`][vizro.models.Graph], and [`Button`][vizro.models.Button].
 For more information, refer to the [components](../user-guides/components.md) overview page to find the user guide for each type.

-To further enhance the dashboard, add two further components to the page:
+To further enhance the dashboard, the code below adds two further components to the page:

 * A [`Card`][vizro.models.Card] to insert Markdown text into the dashboard.
 * A [`Graph`][vizro.models.Graph] to illusrate GDP development per continent since 1952 as a bar chart.